lilou9221/McGill_Team2_Capstone/README.md

 - Output directories
 - Optional snapshot persistence for intermediate DataFrames

+**Note**:
-**Note**: The pipeline automatically filters out old 3000m resolution SMAP files when 250m versions are available.
+- The pipeline automatically filters out old 3000m resolution SMAP files when 250m versions are available.
 Only the higher-resolution 250m files are used for processing.
+- Only scoring-required datasets are imported for processing (soil_moisture, SOC b0/b10, pH b0/b10, soil_temperature).
+All datasets are exported to Google Drive, but unused datasets (land_cover, soil_type) are automatically excluded from processing to optimize performance.

 ## Usage